-There are two ends to the Constant Pressure Cylinder.
+There are two ends to the Constant Pressure Cylinder-High Pressure.
 These are separated internally by a floating piston assembly.
-One end is marked PRODUCT INLET; this end can easily be identified by the blue vertical line on the tracker tube.
-The other end of the cylinder is marked PRE-CHARGE END, and it is marked on the tracker tube with a red vertical line at both 80% full and 100% full.
+One end is marked PRODUCT INLET.
+The other end of the cylinder is marked PRE-CHARGE END, and it is marked on the tracker tube with a vertical line at both 80% full and 100% full.